- Reference Number: HEY-275/2020

-- Three days before your operation, you must start to take laxative medicine every day.
+- One week before your operation, you must start to take laxative medicine every day.
 This will ensure that your bowels are opening regularly and will not affect the performance of the PD catheter when you start dialysis.
-These laxatives will be prescribed by your GP at our request and we will telephone you to remind you when to start taking them.
+These laxatives will be prescribed by your doctor at our request and we will telephone you to remind you when to start taking them.

-- You will be asked to come into Hull Royal Infirmary, either on the day before or on the morning of your operation.
+- In most cases, you will be asked to come into Hull Royal Infirmary, either on the day before or on the morning of your operation.
 You may be asked to contact the ward prior to admission to ensure a bed is available.